 Benefits of a Raw Food Diet

 Not all raw food products are the same, but most guarantee a few basics.
 Commercially prepared raw foods tend to be free from steroids, hormones, and chemical preservatives.
-They also tend to offer USDA approved meats, fruits, and vegetables.
+They also tend to offer USDA-approved meats, fruits, and vegetables.

 Many converts have reported that after switching from regular kibble to raw foods, their dog produced smaller, firmer, less stinky poo, perhaps because raw foods are more digestible.
 While this may not make one iota of difference to the pet, it’s definitely a happy result for the people charged with scooping it up off the sidewalk.
-Some pet owners also noticed fresher breath, shinier coat, and whiter teeth.
+Some pet owners also noticed fresher breath, shinier coats, and whiter teeth.
 Other ailments like sensitive stomachs, itching, allergies, and goopy eyes or ears have also diminished or disappeared after making the switch away from regular kibble, suggesting that this diet change was positive, particularly in the face of allergic diseases.

 Regulations on Raw Dog Foods

 Heat processing can destroy some vitamins and amino acids that occur naturally in raw foods.
 Some argue that heat also destroys digestive enzymes, but heating destroys just as many anti-digestive enzymes, making the issue moot.
 Because raw foods are not treated with heat, the FDA has stated that they do not advocate a raw food diet for dogs.
-However, the USDA has sanctioned a process called High Pressure Pasteurization (HPP) which most raw dog food brands utilize in their processing.
+However, the USDA has sanctioned a process called High-Pressure Pasteurization (HPP) which most raw dog food brands utilize in their processing.
 HPP is a pasteurization process that utilizes no heat.
 Essentially it eliminates “bad” bacteria, without killing off “good” bacteria like probiotics.

 Criticism of Raw Food for Dogs

 Some critics of the raw food philosophy argue that mimicking what dogs would eat in the wild is silly.
-Dogs are, and have been, domesticated for eons.
-Wild dogs running in packs would have gotten more exercise and would have lived entirely differently than modern day house pets do.
+Dogs are and have been, domesticated for eons.
+Wild dogs running in packs would have gotten more exercise and would have lived entirely differently than modern-day house pets do.
 Critics argue that attempting to feed them an ancient diet for an ancient lifestyle doesn’t make sense.

 The primary criticism surrounding raw food diets, however, surrounds concern of contamination from bacteria and foodborne illnesses.
 Practitioners of the raw food method rebut that salmonella and other foodborne illnesses are routinely found in processed kibble.
-However, studies have confirmed that raw fed dogs have a much higher risk of carrying zoonotic salmonella and E-coli than dogs being fed commercial dry or wet dog food.
+However, studies have confirmed that raw-fed dogs have a much higher risk of carrying zoonotic Salmonella and E-coli than dogs being fed commercial dry or wet dog food.

 Nonetheless, Dr. Crosby found through her research that many raw food enthusiasts had, “...not many worries here.”
 She continues, “People followed the same health standards and food handling techniques as they would for the human family's food,” and their dogs didn’t suffer any problems.